 Your credit reports can help you find your debt faster.
 You can visit AnnualCreditReport.com to get a copy of your credit report from Equifax, Experian, and TransUnion.
-The information may not be 100% up to date because it may not reflect your most recent payments.
-It should be fairly accurate, though.
+The information may not be 100% up to date because it may not reflect your most recent payments, but it should be fairly accurate.

-All your debt may not be on your credit reports.
-If your creditors don’t report a debt to one of the bureaus, you’ll miss that one.
+If your creditors don’t report a debt to one of the bureaus, then it won’t show on your credit report.
 That’s why you should double check this against the bills you receive and the payments you make.

 How to calculate your debt-to-income ratio

 Calculating your debt-to-income ratio is easy once you pull together the underlying numbers.
 There are two ratios you can calculate.
-The ratios use the same numbers for debt, which is your total monthly debt payments, but use different numbers for income.
+The ratios use the same numbers for debt, which is your total monthly debt payments.
+However, they use different numbers for income.

 The first debt-to-income ratio uses your gross income.
 Your gross income is all income you receive before taxes or other payroll deductions.
 For salaried individuals, this is your salary.
 For hourly individuals, it’s your hourly rate multiplied by the number of hours you work.